Jennifer Hollett

-Hollett was head of news and government for Twitter in Canada.
-And became the executive director of the Walrus' in June 2020.
+In 2016, Hollett was appointed head of news and government for Twitter in Canada.
+She became the executive director of the Walrus in June 2020.

 Political career

 In 2013, she sought to be the New Democratic Party's candidate in Toronto Centre for that riding's pending federal by-election, but was defeated for the nomination by Linda McQuaig on September 15, 2013.

 Considered a star candidate for the NDP in the newly created federal riding of University—Rosedale in downtown Toronto, Hollett lost her 2015 run for Parliament to Chrystia Freeland of the Liberal Party by a margin of 50% to 28%.

 Hollett was a candidate for Toronto city councillor in 2018 until Premier Doug Ford cut city council from 47 seats to 25 seats two-thirds the way into the campaign.
 She was part of the legal challenge to Bill 5.